LargeNFT/large-nft/README.md

 * No dependency on app stores.
 Built for the open and free web.
 Large NFT and Large Reader are modern PWAs that run directly in the browser with a simple static webhost.
 Since it's built to work offline-first it can also be wrapped and distributed to app stores if you choose.

 * Distributed through web or IPFS.
+To be distributed through IPFS and the web the full stack must run in a web browser.

 * Use git as a critical piece of decentralized, P2P infrastructure.